celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/doto.md

 ## Multi-mento Deployment

 Many instances of mento can be deployed in parallel for different stable assets.
-Currently, `cEUR` and `cUSD` live side-by-side, with independent buckets and oracles (although both of them are using the `SortedOracles` contract).
-They all fill the CELO bucket with funds from the Reserve, but not necesarly at the same time.
+Currently, `cEUR` and `cUSD` live side-by-side, with independent buckets and oracle reports (although both of them are using the same `SortedOracles` instance).
+They all fill the CELO bucket with funds from the Reserve, but not necessarily at the same time.